DhanashriPatil11/file_transfer_application/README.md

 # 🚀 File Transfer Application

-A modern, secure, and user-friendly file transfer application built with **Socket.IO** for real-time, seamless sharing of small files between users.
-Designed with a responsive UI/UX, robust authentication, and strong data security, this app makes sharing files across devices simple and reliable.
+A modern, secure, and user-friendly file transfer application built as the final project for my Celebal Tech React.js Internship Assignment.
+This application leverages **Socket.IO** for real-time file sharing, robust authentication, and a responsive design to provide seamless file transfers across devices.
 ---

 ## ✨ Features